The brick-and-mortar bank may perish before you do.

 For example, 74 percent of those polled by Blumberg “agree that it would be helpful if there was an automated and customized way to make sure they never miss a payment and always minimize the total interest expense on their loans.”

 Then again, most Americans don’t trust banks to use this FinTech safely.
-Almost the same number (72 percent) said, “They worry about with the new banking services online and they are not completely confident their financial information is secure or private.”
+Almost the same number (72 percent) said, “They worry about the new banking services online and they are not completely confident their financial information is secure or private.”

 What you can do